What’s new in pancreatic cancer research?

 Genetics and early detection

-Researchers are using this information to develop tests for detecting acquired (not inherited) genetic changes in pancreatic cancer pre-cancerous conditions.
-One of the most common DNA changes in these conditions affects the KRAS oncogene and alters regulation of cell growth.
+Researchers are using this information to develop tests for detecting acquired (not inherited) gene changes in pancreatic pre-cancerous conditions.
+One of the most common DNA changes in these conditions affects the KRAS oncogene, which affects regulation of cell growth.
 New diagnostic tests are often able to recognize this change in samples of pancreatic juice collected during an ERCP (endoscopic retrograde cholangiopancreatography).

 For now, imaging tests like endoscopic ultrasound (EUS), ERCP, and genetic tests for changes in certain genes (such as KRAS) are options for people with a strong family history of pancreatic cancer.
 But these tests are not recommended for widespread testing of people at average risk who do not have any symptoms.

-The major focus of much research is on finding better treatments for pancreatic cancer.
+A lot of research is focused on finding better treatments for pancreatic cancer.
 Improving surgery and radiation therapy are major goals, as is determining the best combination of treatments for people with certain stages of cancer.

-As researchers have learned more about what makes pancreatic cancer cells different from normal cells, they have started to develop newer drugs that should be able exploit these differences by attacking only specific targets.
-These "targeted therapies" may provide another option for treating pancreatic cancer.
-They may prove to be useful along with, or instead of, current treatment regimens.
-In general, they seem to have fewer side effects than traditional chemotherapy drugs.
-Looking for new targets to attack on cancers is an active area of research.
+Targeted drugs work differently from standard chemo drugs in that they attack only specific targets on cancer cells (or nearby cells).
+Targeted therapies may prove to be useful along with, or instead of, current treatments.
+In general, they seem to have fewer side effects than traditional chemo drugs.
+Looking for new targets to attack is an active area of cancer research.

-Growth factor inhibitors: Many types of cancer cells, including pancreatic cancer cells, have certain molecules on their surface that help them to grow.
-These molecules are called growth factor receptors.
+Growth factor inhibitors: Many types of cancer cells, including pancreatic cancer cells, have certain proteins on their surface that help them grow.
+These proteins are called growth factor receptors.
 One example is epidermal growth factor receptor (EGFR).
 Several drugs that target EGFR are now being studied.
 One, known as erlotinib (Tarceva), is already approved for use along with gemcitabine.

 Anti-angiogenesis factors: All cancers depend on new blood vessels to nourish their growth.
 To block the growth of these vessels and thereby starve the tumor, scientists have developed anti-angiogenesis drugs.
-These are being studied in clinical trials and may be used in patients with pancreatic cancer.
+These are being studied in clinical trials for patients with pancreatic cancer.

 Immune therapies attempt to boost a person’s immune system or give them ready-made components of an immune system to attack cancer cells.
 Some studies of these treatments have shown promising results.

-One form of immune therapy injects man-made monoclonal antibodies into patients.
+Monoclonal antibodies: One form of immune therapy uses injections of man-made monoclonal antibodies.
 These immune system proteins are made to home in on a specific molecule, such as carcinoembryonic antigen (CEA), which is sometimes found on the surface of pancreatic cancer cells.
 Toxins or radioactive atoms can be attached to these antibodies, which bring them directly to the tumor cells.
 The hope is that they will affect cancer cells while leaving normal cells alone.
 For use in pancreatic cancer, these types of treatments are available only in clinical trials at this time.

 Individualization of therapy

 Some drugs seem to work better if certain types of mutations can be found in the patient’s tumor.
-For example, erlotinib may work better in patients if their tumors have a particular change in the gene for EGFR.
+For example, erlotinib may work better in patients whose tumors have a particular change in the EGFR gene.
 This concept is an area of intense study.
-There might also be some genetic alterations that affect how well gemcitabine will work in a particular patient.
-Identifying markers that may predict how well a drug will work before it is given is an important area of research in many types of cancer.
+There might also be some gene alterations that affect how well gemcitabine will work in a particular patient.
+Identifying markers that can predict how well a drug will work before it is given is an important area of research in many types of cancer.